RavenInAWillowTree/CanvasBot/README.md

 ### 1. Defining an Extension:

 CanvasBot keeps track of extensions in the `config.json`.
 An extension will not be loaded if it is not defined, or raises an error during its load attempt.
-Here is an example definition:
+Here is an example of an extension definition with all required parameters:

 ```json
 {